Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts

 There are different approaches to defining a semantic model of types and type judgments.
 One is the step-indexed model of Appel and McAllester \cite{appel_mcallester2001semantic_types_pcc}, which was further extended by Ahmed in \cite{ahmed2004semantic_types_phd}.
 This approach has been applied in a variety of settings, for example to reason about the safety of `unsafe code' in core Rust libraries \cite{jung/2017/popl/rustbelt}; see \cite{timany/2024/acm/semantic_typing} for an overview of work based on this approach.
 Another approach is based on \emph{typing interpretations}, which are coinductively defined objects corresponding to fragments of transition systems.
 It is reminiscent of the logical relations technique of Plotkin \cite{plotkin1973logical_relations} and Tait \cite{tait1967logical_relations}, and it is the method used by Caires in \cite{caires2007} for a simple type system for the \PI-calculus \cite{PICALC}.
-Informally, a typing interpretation for a syntactic category, e.g.\@ programs $P$, is a $\Gamma$-indexed family of sets of programs $\SETNAME{R}_\Gamma$, where $\Gamma$ is a collection of type predicates, defined such that $P \in \SETNAME{R}_\Gamma$ implies that (1) $P$ satisfies the type predicates in $\Gamma$, and (2) If $P \trans P'$ then $P' \in \SETNAME{R}_\Gamma$.
-The largest typing interpretation for a given $\Gamma$ is the union of all typing interpretations for $\Gamma$, written $\nu\SETNAME{R}_\Gamma$, similar to bisimilarity being the union of all bisimulations.
-The typing interpretation $\nu\SETNAME{R}_\Gamma$ is the \emph{typing} of $\Gamma$, and the semantic typing relation $\Gamma \vDash P$ is then defined as $P \in \nu\SETNAME{R}_\Gamma$.
-Proving semantic type safety of $P$ w.r.t.\@ a given $\Gamma$ thus becomes a matter of finding a typing interpretation for $\Gamma$ that contains $P$.
-By following Caires' approach, the proofs of type safety for unsafe code that have to be stored on the blockchain are simply the typing interpretations themselves.
+Informally,